Science Events Summit

 But while we will not be “virtualizing” the 2020 Summit, there are still so many reasons to get together.
 Wouldn’t you like to touch base with your live event friends right now?
 Well, below are a few upcoming meetings that give you the chance.
 We’re likely to add a few more sessions to this list.
 Check back here for posted updates, follow @ScienceFests, or sign up for the old-school newsletter at the bottom of the sciencefestivals.org homepage.

 Now is the time to listen.
 It should be the basis of your work, but it seems harder to do than ever right now.
 We have arranged an unprecedented (and therefore experimental) opportunity for you to listen to voices you may not be hearing right now.
-Listen to conversations with students, parents/guardians, and teachers about how communities are faring on the other side of the digital divide, and start considering how you might put together your own listening tour.
+Listen to conversations with students, parents/guardians, and teachers about how communities are faring on the other side of the digital divide, and start considering how you might help your organization get better at community listening.

 Please register now

-for the first week.
+for upcoming sessions.
 You are encouraged to attend as many sessions as you can, and will need to register for each separately.

-Monday, June 1, 1:30 – 2:45, Reflect on what we learned, and consider how to initiate our own personal listening tours.
+Monday, June 1, 1:30 – 2:45, Eastern: Reflect on what we’ve learned so far, and consider how to initiate your own community listening.

 Conversations led by Daniel Aguirre, Community Organizer, Science Festival Accelerator Advisor Board Chair, and STEM Consultant with TIES